 - Benefits (e.g. day 1 health insurance versus insurance after 30 days, etc.)

-Who do I recommend?
+What travel SLP agency do I recommend?

 The credentialing process involves getting all of the required materials together for job submission.
 This can include sending in copies of state licenses, ASHA cards, BLS certification, vaccination history, a criminal background check, two or three professional references, and a detailed resume of your work history.

 Travel SLP Job Browsing and Submission

 When you are credentialed and ready to go, your agency can submit you to jobs.
 Jobs in the travel world can be very hot.
 Some jobs may open and close in one day, because they have so many candidates submitted.
 Others may be kinda stale and linger open for weeks and months.

 If you are interested in a job, based on a recruiter’s description, then you can agree to submit your application for the position.
 The recruiter will be the one to submit your file, based on the information you provided during the credentialing process.
 However, more information may be needed for your job application at this time, so make sure you are in contact with your recruiter.

 If the facility is interested in your application, you may receive a phone interview with the manager or director of the job.
-Make the most of your phone interview!
-If you have a call scheduled, don’t forget to pick up the phone!
-This is your only chance to make a good impression to be considered for the position.
+Make the most of your phone interview, this is your only chance to make a good impression to be considered for the position.

 Accept or Decline an Offer